-A Section 34 Conference involves the parties to the Court proceedings holding discussions to identify the issues in dispute, consider options and endeavour to reach agreement.
+A Section 34 Conference involves the parties to the Court proceedings holding discussions to identify the issues in dispute, consider options and endeavor to reach agreement.
 The naming of parties to proceedings is a matter for the party commencing the appeal and for the Court.
 The Commission may agree to other parties being joined to the proceedings, but it is not a matter for the Commission to decide alone.

 The discussions are presided over by a Commissioner of the Court as an impartial third party.
-Except as permitted by the Court, Section 34 Conferences are not conducted in open court and the parties are required to maintain the confidentiality of the process.

-All parties are required to obey the Court's requirements in respect of the confidentiality of the process.
+Except as permitted by the Court, Section 34 Conferences are not conducted in open court and all parties must obey the Court's requirements in respect of the confidentiality of the process.